ingo/ingo.github.io/_recipes/cinnamon_rolls.md

 title: Cinnamon Rolls
 ---

 These tender cinnamon rolls are a delight to wake up to on a weekend morning or enjoy as a sweet treat any time.
-Rolled dough is swirled with cinnamon sugar that melts into the dough as they bake.
-The irresistible combo of fluffy dough, cinnamon, and rich glaze makes these a go-to favorite recipe.
-These cinnamon rolls are the perfect balance of soft and sweet.
 Made with a unique tangzhong technique, they are guaranteed to be the star of your breakfast or dessert table.

 ### Ingredients